Ayushb3112/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] classification
 - [ ] dimensionality reduction

+**Explanation**: To predict a quantity value, use regression.

 #### Q13.
 Why is naive Bayes called naive?

 - [ ] It naively assumes that you will have no data.
 - [ ] It does not even try to create accurate predictions.
 - [x] It naively assumes that the predictors are independent from one another.
 - [ ] It naively assumes that all the predictors depend on one another.

+**Explanation**: Naive Bayes is called naive because it naively assumes that the predictors are independent from one another.

 #### Q14.
 You work for an ice cream shop and created the chart below, which shows the relationship between the outside temperature and ice cream sales.
 What is the best description of this chart?